 Jim received a Bachelor of Science degree in journalism from Ohio University, Athens, Ohio, and attended the University’s graduate school of journalism.
 He also is a graduate of the Kaiser Permanente Executive Program, Stanford University.

-Joe has a Master’s degree in City and Regional Planning, UC Berkeley, and a Bachelor’s degree in Business and Economics, San Jose State University.
-He has been a mentor to scores of young people, and has been a commentator on politics, policy and history.
+Joe has a Master’s degree in City and Regional Planning, from UC Berkeley, and a Bachelor’s degree in Business and Economics, from San Jose State University.
+He has been a mentor to scores of young people and has been a commentator on politics, policy, and history.